ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 3. Maternity Ward - MATW
 4. Recovery wing - RW

 It also features 140 healthcare providers, of which are 40 doctors and 100 are nurses.
-The following schedule is implemented for the healthcare providers:
+The following schedule (Schedule 1 Big Hospital) is implemented for the healthcare providers:
-Schedule 1 Big hospital:

 - Morning: 00:00:00 - 8:00:00 2 Doctors,5 Nurses Per Wing (28 Healthcare Providers on duty)
 - Day Time: 8:00:00 - 16:00:00 4 Doctors, 10 Nurses Per Wing (56 Healthcare Providers on duty)